VAT

 Background

 Major changes in the EU VAT were proposed at the end of 2022, for more information see our article "The European Commission proposes ambitious VAT reforms”.
 This proposal includes new EU VAT rules for EU digital reporting requirements (DRR) based on e-invoicing; new VAT measures for short-term accommodation and passenger transport platforms, and an extension of the VAT One-Stop Shop (OSS).
-This article gives an overview of the last version of the proposal that was made public in on 30 October 2024.
+This article gives an overview of the last version of the proposal that was made public on 30 October 2024.

-DRR based on e-Invoicing
+DRR based on e-invoicing

 From 1 July 2030 common DRR/e-invoicing for intra-EU transactions